 {\bf \tenEBased:} Digits are separated by powers of 10 represented using scientific notation.
 This orthography has a more compact representation for the position tokens of large numbers than the \tenBased orthography.
 For example, in the \tenBased orthography, the position token of the most significant digit of a 60-digit number occupies 60 characters (i.e., ``1'' followed by 59 zeros).
 In the \tenEBased orthography, this position token occupies only 5 characters (i.e., ``10e59'').

-\subsection{Results}
+\section{Results}

 We present results in Figure~\ref{figure:orthography}.
-Each point in the graph represents the mean accuracy of a T5-220M trained with five different sets of 1,000 addition examples for 100 epochs.
-A separate development set of 1,000 examples was used to select the best checkpoint of each run.
+Each point in the graph represents the mean accuracy of a T5-220M model trained for 100 epochs with five different sets of 1,000 addition examples sampled using the balanced method.
+A separate development set of 1,000 examples is used to select the best checkpoint of each run.
 Error bars correspond to 95\% confidence intervals.
-Here we only experiment with the regular order.
-The values in $x$-axis represent the maximum number of digits used for training and testing.
+The values on the $x$-axis represent the maximum number of digits used for training and testing.
 We use a maximum of 30-digit numbers as some representations such as \words would result in input sequences that have too many tokens (e.g., more than 512), and hence prohibitively long training times.

 In the \decimal representation, the model barely learns addition of 2-digit numbers, and it fails to learn addition of larger numbers, i.e., it has an accuracy of zero for 5 digits or more.
 One explanation for this failure is because numbers are not systematically tokenized into digits.
 For instance, ``132'' might be tokenized as ``1'' and ``32'', whereas ``232'' might be tokenized as ``23'' and ``2''.
-Hence, the model would have to learn that sometimes the vector of a token refers to a single digit, other times to two digits, etc. It might be hard to learn (i.e., need more examples) to map a vector to a number when the amount of digits represented by the vector changes irregularly.\footnote{The way a number is tokenized depends on the training data of the tokenizer.}
+Hence, the model would have to learn that sometimes the embedding of a token refers to a single digit, other times to two digits, etc. It might be hard to learn (i.e., need more examples) to map an embedding to a number when the number of digits it represents changes irregularly (dependent on the training data of the tokenizer).

-The \character and \underscore representations have much higher accuracies than \decimal, thus showing that is easier to learn when vectors represent single digits.
-Both representations exhibit decreasing accuracies as we increase the number of digits, until reaching an accuracy of zero with 15-digit addition.
+The \character and \underscore representations have much higher accuracy than \decimal, thus showing that it is easier to learn when embeddings represent single digits.
+Both representations exhibit decreasing accuracy as we increase the number of digits, until reaching an accuracy of zero with 15-digit addition.
 One explanation for this failure is that, since digits with the same significance have different positions in each example, the model has to count the number of digits on the right side in order to find its significance.
 With larger numbers, counting becomes harder.